-IUCN is a membership Union composed of both government and civil society organizations.
-It harnesses the experience and reach of its more than 1,300 Member organizations.
-Throughout its 16-year membership at IUCN, APN has pushed for the adoption of several resolutions towards natural resources protection and enhancing accountability and redress mechanisms for environmental crimes during armed conflict, especially in West Asia.
+Throughout our membership of over 16 years at IUCN, APN has pushed for the adoption of several resolutions towards the protection of natural resources and enhancing accountability and redress mechanisms for environmental crimes during armed conflict, especially in West Asia.
+Moreover, in 2016, APN was elected as a member of the Regional Committee - Western Asia for four years (2016-2020).

-- In 2019, an APN initiative succeeded in holding Israel accountable for its environmental violations in the 2006 oil spill, using IUCN Resolution 3.046.
+In 2019, APN’s initiative succeeds in holding Israel accountable for its environmental violations in Lebanon.

 In 2016, APN participated in the IUCN World Conservation Congress hosted by the State of Hawaii, led the submission of an urgent motion on ‘Enhancing Conservation in War-Torn West Asia’ and succeeded in including the region’s needs in the IUCN 4-year Work Plan.